gauravmohan85/ing/README.md

 # Introduction
-The responses to Task 1 and Task 2 are in the doc file - ProgrammingTasks.docx.
+The responses to Task 1 and Task 2 are in the doc file - Programmingtasks_Responses.docx.
 Task 3 script is copied to Task3 folder and will be used to load the artifacts from Azure Devops Account.
 The details are present below.